Christchurch Arts Centre: Usage

-The restored Arts Centre Te Matatiki Toi Ora buildings are home to museums, including Rutherford's Den, where the father of nuclear physics Ernest, Lord Rutherford studied while at Canterbury College and the University of Canterbury's Teece Museum of Classical Antiquities, as well as boutique art galleries, eateries, retailers and offices.
+The restored buildings are home to museums, including Rutherford's Den, where the father of nuclear physics Ernest, Lord Rutherford studied while at Canterbury College and the University of Canterbury's Teece Museum of Classical Antiquities, as well as boutique art galleries, eateries, retailers and offices.

 The centre also hosts many special arts and cultural events, including a weekly market, and it has beautiful buildings and rooms available to hire.
 From 29 November to 1 December 2019, it hosted the NZ Skeptics Conference.

-Before the 2011 earthquake The Court Theatre, a professional theatre company, was based at The Arts Centre from 1976 until 2010.
+Before the 2011 earthquake many artists and arts organisations and businesses had (some for many decades) made the Arts Centre their home including SCAPE Public Art, Southern Ballet, Dux de Lux, Academy Cinema, Cave Rock Gallery, SoFA Gallery, Annie's Wine Bar, Gingko Print Workshop/Salamander Gallery, Free Theatre Christchurch and The Court Theatre.

 The Twelve Local Heroes is a series of bronze busts located on Worcester Boulevard outside The Arts Centre to commemorate twelve local Christchurch people who were prominent in their respective fields in the latter part of the 20th century.
 They are currently unavailable as the building adjacent to it is awaiting restoration.

 Governance

 The Christchurch Arts Centre Association Incorporated was created in 1974, when the University of Canterbury completed its move to its new Ilam campus.
 The Arts Centre of Christchurch Trust Board formed in 1978 and ownership of the site was transferred to the trust in 1979.

-The Arts Centre Te Matatiki Toi Ora is governed by a charitable trust board.
+The Arts Centre is governed by a charitable trust board.
 It relies solely on donations as it receives no ongoing funding from central or local governments.
 Its chief executive is Philip Aldridge, who took over the role in mid-2018 after the departure of André Lovatt.